tredontho/purescript-book/text/chapter5.md

 {{#include ../exercises/chapter5/test/Examples.purs:length}}
 ```

-In this function, we use an `if .. then .. else` expression to branch based on the emptiness of the array.
+In this function, we branch based on the emptiness of the array.
 The `null` function returns `true` on an empty array.
 Empty arrays have a length of zero, and a non-empty array has a length that is one more than the length of its tail.

 The `tail` function returns a `Maybe` wrapping the given array without its first element.
 If the array is empty (i.e., it doesn't have a tail), `Nothing` is returned.
 The `fromMaybe` function takes a default value and a `Maybe` value.
 If the latter is `Nothing` it returns the default; in the other case, it returns the value wrapped by `Just`.